OkapiLib/OkapiLib/CONTRIBUTING.md

 OkapiLib uses the program [cppcheck](http://cppcheck.sourceforge.net/) for static analysis.
 Install the latest version and run `./run_cppcheck.sh` to check all project files.

-#### Other points
+#### Other Points

 * Every file must include the MPL2.0 header and attributions to applicable authors (first authors placed first).
 * Use [Javadoc-style](https://www.tutorialspoint.com/java/java_documentation.htm) comments on constructors and methods.
 * Name classes and methods using Camel case.
 Class names should start with a capital letter.
+* Do not prefix member variables with `m_`; instead, prefix parameters with `i`.
 * Do not `using namespace std` or any other namespace as this pollutes the user's namespace.
 * No raw pointers or smart pointers.
 Use references (preferably `const` references) instead.
-* Use in-class member initializers and default constructors for no-arg constructors where possible
+* Use in-class member initializers and default constructors for no-arg constructors where possible.
-* Use default arguments instead of method overloading
+* Use default arguments instead of method overloading.
-* Everything that can be `const` should be
+* Everything that can be `const` should be.
-* Don't optimize for no reason or prematurely optimize
+* Don't optimize for no reason or prematurely optimize.